 Hand built and thrown, raku fired earthenware and wood fired stoneware.

-Specialises in naked raku and fast wood firing with local timber and some soda (for about 15 hours).
+Specialises in naked raku and fast fire wood firing with some soda (about 18 hours).

 - Studied at Central School of Art, London.

 - Has lived & worked on Skye since 1995 showing work mainly in Scotland.

 - In 2011 was selected to represent Scotland at Philadelphia Museum of Art craft Show in their guest country program.